 Move on to other chemical compounds in the formulation.
-Magnesium Chloride, Sodium Chloride, Potassium Chloride and Carbomer act as a viscosity increasing or thickening and gel-forming agents.
+Magnesium Chloride, Sodium Chloride, Potassium Chloride and Carbomer act as viscosity-increasing or thickening and gel-forming agents.
 Besides, Carbomer can be an emulsion stabilizer or an emulsifier to hold other ingredients together.

 Another pH adjuster in the formulation is Sodium Hydroxide, a highly alkaline ingredient.

 Disodium EDTA functions as a chelator to bind the trace metal ions and inhibit them from deteriorating the product and causing rancidity.

 Zinc Chloride, known as an oral care agent, is a cosmetic astringent and cosmetic biocide.
-It induces tightening and tingly effects on skin as well as retarding the growth of germs in the product.
+It induces tightening and tingly effects on the skin as well as retarding the growth of germs in the product.